Degenerations of ideal hyperbolic triangulations: Introduction

 Morgan and Shalen \cite{ms1} compactified the character variety of a 3--manifold by identifying ideal points with certain actions of $\pi_1(M)$ on $\RR$--trees (given as points in an infinite dimensional space), and dual to these are codimension--one measured laminations in $M.$ This paper has taken a different but related approach by compactifying the deformation variety with certain transversely measured singular codimension--one foliations (a finite union of convex rational polytopes), and dual to these are (possibly trivial) actions on $\RR$--trees.
 The relationship between these compactifications is investigated in Section \ref{The geometric construction}, with focus on the original consideration of ideal points of curves and surfaces dual to Bass--Serre trees due to Culler and Shalen \cite{cs}.
 A surface which can be reduced to an essential surface that is detected by the character variety in the sense of \cite{tillus_mut} will be called \emph{weakly dual to an ideal point of a curve in the character variety}.

-\begin{thm} Let $M$ be the interior of a compact, connected, orientable 3--manifold with non-empty boundary consisting of a disjoint union of tori, and let $\tri$ be an ideal triangulation of $M$ with the property that all edges are essential.
-Let $\{Z_i\} \subset \D(\tri)$ be a sequence approaching the ideal point $\xi\in\D_\infty(\tri),$ and denote $\{\chi_i\} \subset \PX(M)$ the associated sequence of characters.
+\begin{thm} Let $M$ be the interior of a compact, connected, orientable 3--manifold with non-empty boundary consisting of a disjoint union of tori, and let $\tri$ be an ideal triangulation of $M.$ Let $\{Z_i\} \subset \D(\tri)$ be a sequence approaching the ideal point $\xi\in\D_\infty(\tri),$ and denote $\{\chi_i\} \subset \PX(M)$ the associated sequence of characters.
 Then: \begin{enumerate} \item The action on $\tree_N$ is non-trivial if an ideal point of the character variety is approached by the sequence $\{\chi_i\}$ in the sense of Morgan and Shalen. \item If $\xi$ has rational cooordinate ratios and for some $\gamma\in \pi_1(M),$ $\{ | \chi_i(\gamma)| \}$ is unbounded, then $S(\xi)$ is non-trivial and (weakly) dual to an ideal point of a curve in the character variety of $M$. \end{enumerate} \end{thm}